Paris is divided in 20 so called arrondissements, municipal entities with their own town hall, each with its own

 Over the last 10 years we at ParisScarabee Househunters have seen property prices increase in Paris and its suburbs significantly, by on average 40% or more.
 Demand is huge, whilst the supply is very limited and often of mediocre quality.
 If an apartment is of good quality and correctly priced, there is often very little time to wait and make an offer for an apartment, as there are many competitive buyers.
 Fortunately, buyers have a 10 days "cool off" withdrawal opportunity.

-Prices inside Paris have increased with a solid 5,8 % in the first quarter of 2017 compared to the first quarter of 2016.
-The number of transactions rose by 38% in the sameperiod!
+Prices inside Paris have increased with a solid 6,6% in the second quarter of 2017 compared to the second quarter of 2016.
+The number of transactions rose by 10% in the same period!
 As seen in other cities where terrorist attacks happened, we expect that the terrorist attacks will only have a temporary negative impact on the property market provided that the situation stabilises.
-Therefore, we expect that given the high local and foreign demand and low supply of good apartments on the market, plus the low interest rates, property prices will probably increase by 6% in 2017.
+Therefore, we expect that given the high local and foreign demand and low supply of good apartments on the market, plus the low interest rates, property prices will probably increase by 7% in 2017.
 2017 is therefore the right year to buy.
 The mortgage interest rates are historically low at the moment : around 1,5% for a 20 years fixed mortgage term.
 Banks normally require a mortgage borrower to make an own contribition to the purchase price of a property of approximately 25%.